jaison-rajan/Bellabeat-Data-Analysis/README.md

 Watch: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity,  sleep, and stress.
 The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.

-Business Task: Identify trends based on consumer's use of bellabeat products.
-Then use that trends to improve bellabeat products.
+Business Task: Identify insights based on consumers use of non-bellabeat products.
+Then use those insights to improve bellabeat products.